solelyman/eca-a9-in-gazebo-harmonic/README.md

 - `worlds/`: Gazebo world files defining the underwater simulation scene.

 ## Usage
-This package is primarily launched via the main planning/control launch files in the workspace (e.g., `leaders_planner.launch.py`).
-It handles spawning the world and the AUV instances with their respective namespaces, enabling multi-agent (swarm) simulations.
+This package is primarily launched via the main planning/control launch files in the workspace from the user.
+You can use your own developed planning algorithms or control algorithms to drive any number of ECA A9 AUVs to your designated target positions via launch files.
+The simulation will load the dave_ocean_waves_fixed.world environment and spawn the AUV models into it.
+The process is divided into the following specific steps:
+- Spawn the physical simulation world by loading the dave_ocean_waves_fixed.world file from the model package.
+- Instantiate the eca_a9_dave.urdf.xacro model into the simulation world using the create node from ros_gz_sim.
+- Use a for loop to pass different namespaces (e.g., /auv0, /auv1) to drive any number of ECA A9 AUVs to the specified target positions, enabling formation or multi-agent simulation.
 ## Disclaimer & License Information
 The basic code associated with the physical world and AUV model under Gazebo Harmonic.
 This repository is constructed **exclusively for a personal academic paper**.
 It represents an optimization and refactoring of the ECA A9 model based on existing open-source frameworks, primarily the **Project DAVE** and the **UUV Simulator**.